AaltoSciComp/scicomp-docs/rse/units.rst

 Proposal: join us and we expand Science-IT
 ------------------------------------------

-It's time to consider the benefits outside of SCI.  **Science-IT is a virtual team and your unit can easily join.**
+It's time to consider the benefits wider at Aalto.  **Science-IT is a virtual team and your unit can easily join.**

 **Current state:** ITS provides funding for SCI-RSE to do projects